0xfe/microstellar/README.md

 MicroStellar is an easy-to-use Go client for the [Stellar](http://stellar.org) blockchain network.
 The API is simple and clean, without sacrificing flexibility.

-MicroStellar is intended to be robust, well tested, and well documented.
-We designed it for our Microbanking platform at @qubit-sh, where we aspire to high standards for technology, engineering, and design.
+MicroStellar is intended to be robust, well tested, and well documented -- we designed it for our Microbanking platform at @qubit-sh.
 It's also fun to use!

 To get started, follow the instructions below, or read the [API docs](https://godoc.org/github.com/0xfe/microstellar) for more.